Conferences & Events

 - Information Security Guide (established 2003): The guide is a key resource for information security issues in higher education, updated with hot topics and helpful toolkits, maintained by higher education information security volunteers.

-- Awareness efforts: HEISC has engages in numerous information security awareness activities, including National Cyber Security Awareness Month (NCSAM) since 2004 and Data Privacy Day (DPD) since 2012.
+- Awareness efforts: HEISC has participated in National Cyber Security Awareness Month (NCSAM) activities since 2004; Data Privacy Day (DPD) activities since 2012; and engaged in numerous other information security awareness activities.

-- Information-sharing opportunities: Information security practitioners have the opportunity to engage with other members of the community through a Security Discussion list with almost 2,800 subscribers.
+- Information-sharing opportunities: Information security practitioners have the opportunity to engage with other members of the community through a Security Discussion list with over 3,000 subscribers.

-- Professional development and networking opportunities: HEISC has offered over a decade of professional development, publication, and peer networking opportunities for security practitioners, including seminars and boot camps, webinars, topical working groups, the conference program committee, and publication of articles, podcasts, or guest blogs.
+- Professional development and networking opportunities: HEISC has offered over a decade of professional development, publication (through EDUCAUSE Review, the Security Matters blog, publication in the EDUCAUSE Library, and in collaborative papers created with other EDUCAUSE programs), and peer networking opportunities for CISOs and security practitioners, including seminars and boot camps, webinars, online courses or focus sessions, topical working groups, and the conference program committee.

 Call For Participants